NethermindEth/StarknetByExample/src/ch00/basics/syscalls.md

 ```

 Call a contract at `address` with the given `entry_point_selector` and `calldata`.
-Failure can't be caught for this syscall, if the call fails, the whole transaction will revert.
+Failure can't be caught for this syscall, and if the call fails, the whole transaction will revert.

 This is not the recommended way to call a contract.
-Instead, use the dispatcher generated from the contract interface as shown in the [Calling other contracts](../interacting/calling_other_contracts.md).
+Instead, use the dispatcher generated from the contract interface as shown in the [Calling other contracts](../interacting/calling_other_contracts.md) chapter.

 <!-- TODO Add example ? / with interact chapter -->